annleefores/cruddur/journal/week0.md

 - Profile -> Billing Dashboard -> Cost Explorer (left pane)
 - Spend can be viewed using various filters such as date, frequency, region, tag, services, and so on.
-- View reports and other features
+- View reports and other features.

 ![cost explorer](media/week0/cost-exp.png)